ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 14, 1820:**

+I must again emphasize the **UTMOST** importance of close cooperation with your teammates.
+If one of your teammates contacts the others, the rest should reply right away, acknowledging receipt of the message.
+If you

 **April 14, 1740:**

 Problem 2 uses the concepts of *expected value* and *variance*, which we have not yet covered in our course.
 Here is what you need: